Programme Highlights

 development, environmental sustainability, and technological innovation.
 It not

-only enhances Hong Kong’s sewage treatment capabilities but also serves as an
+only enhances Hong Kong’s sewage treatment capabilities, but also serves as an

 inspiring model for cities worldwide.
 The visit provided invaluable insights